pgxcentre/genipe/docs/installation.rst

 Testing the installation
 -------------------------

+The :py:mod:`genipe` module has been tested with the most recent versions of the requirements.
 To test the installation, make sure that the virtual environment is activated.
+Then, launch Python and use the following python
-Then, launch Python and use the following python commands:
+commands:

 .. code-block:: python